ADobin/adobin.github.io/src/about.md

 I currently work as a software engineering manager at Microsoft on Power Apps, responsible for the authoring experiences for users on our platform.

-Outside of work, I enjoy spending time with my wife, two daughters, and two dogs.
+Outside of work, I enjoy spending time with my wife, two daughters, and dog.